@pipeworx/pubmed

 -

-get_abstract— Get full abstract text by PubMed ID with structured sections (background, methods, results, conclusions) when available. -
+get_abstract— Full abstract text for one PubMed article by ID.
+Returns the abstract with structured sections (background, methods, results, conclusions) when the journal published it that way, otherwise the unstruc -